fardinhossain/SchedOS/README.md

 **The Gantt timeline is the single source of truth.** Algorithms emit a timeline; `metrics.ts` then derives completion, turnaround, waiting and response times *from that timeline*.
 No algorithm computes its own metrics.
-This makes the classic "chart disagrees with the table" bug structurally impossible rather than merely unlikely.
+This makes the classic "chart disagrees with the table" bug structurally impossible rather than merely unlikely..

 ---